 Illuminating the Legacy of Slavery in Bristol RI, for Art Night Bristol Warren

-The Womxn Project Education Fund (TWPEF) will create a series of site-specific installations for Art Night Bristol Warren, that serve to Illuminate the Legacy of Slavery in Bristol.
+The Womxn Project Education Fund (TWPEF) created a series of site-specific installations for Art Night Bristol Warren, to Illuminate the Legacy of Slavery in Bristol.
 These art installations are a continuation of our ongoing statewide program, Illuminating the Legacy of Slavery in Rhode Island.
-Having focused on histories of enslavement and resistance in Cranston, Providence and Woonsocket, we will partner with Linden Place and Art Night Bristol Warren to shine a light on the legacy of slavery in Bristol, Rhode Island.
+Having focused on histories of enslavement and resistance in Cranston, Providence and Woonsocket, we partnered with Linden Place and Art Night Bristol Warren to shine a light on the legacy of slavery in Bristol, Rhode Island.

-A banner designed by Jocelyn Foye will evoke the damage caused, when powerful forces control human bodies, historically and today.
-Attendees are invited to grab a paint brush and help bring this colorful banner to life.
+A banner designed by Jocelyn Foye evokes the damage caused, when powerful forces control human bodies.
+Attendees were invited to grab a paint brush and help bring this colorful banner to life.

 Lois Harada Statement: